Last updated 9 October, 2020 by Judy Oakden

 - Identified evaluation adaptations to accommodate uncertainty as it arose

 Glenda Eoyang and Judy Oakden presented this session at the American Evaluation Association Conference in Minneapolis.

 Rich pictures are a Soft Systems Methodology tool that offers a quick and efficient way to work with key stakeholders to better understand their ‘problematical situation’ (Checkland & Poulter, 2006).
-If a picture paints a thousand words: the use of rich pictures in evaluation is a demonstration presented by Judy Oakden at the American Evaluation Association International Conference in Denver in 2014.
+In a demonstration session called If a picture paints a thousand words: the use of rich pictures in evaluation Judy Oakden offered session participants a chance to try using rich pictures for themselves.
 You can download the e-book companion from this demonstration workshop by clicking on the title above.